 From the dry, dusty Wild West deserts of Nebraska to the cold, flat and friendly nature of Minnesota.
-The Midwest can often receive the cold shoulder from tourists as the west, and east coast have such vibrant cities that have been made famous by films coming out of Hollywood.
-Everyone knows of the fast-paced pursuit of the almighty dollar type nature of New York and on the flip side, most people can recognize the palm trees in Los Angeles and the Beverly Hills rich list.
+The Midwest can often receive the cold shoulder from tourists as the west and east coast have such vibrant cities that have been made famous by films coming out of Hollywood.
+Everyone knows of the fast-paced pursuit of the almighty dollar type nature of New York and on the flip side, most people can recognise the palm trees in Los Angeles and the Beverly Hills rich list.
 Many people shrug when they get asked about Midwest.
 It’s the forgotten and unpolished emerald in the crown that most people seem to overlook without even noticing it.
-However, there are ultimately, countless reasons why the Midwestern States would make a holiday that you will cherish forever, and I really recommend traveling the midwest.
+However, there are ultimately countless reasons why the Midwestern States would make a holiday that you will cherish forever, and I really recommend travelling the Midwest.

 Branson is a town that stands proudly for its traditions of real country music which promote their view on traditional working class families.
 Small twangy shops that make products made from local materials are great memorabilia to take home in your suitcase.
 A nearby city called Silver Dollar City theme park has been beloved for many generations and has something that’s going to satisfy all age groups.

 Modernising ever so slowly, the town now has a new golf course with nearby family run hotels.
 The Lake of Ozarks plays tag with the sunshine at sunset, and the water transforms into an orange glow.
 Nearby are two state parks that offer tourists hiking, biking, and horse riding activities.